-CBD can be consumed in various different ways such as CBD oils, transdermal CBD patches, CBD capsules and CBD drinks.
+CBD can be consumed in various different ways such as CBD oils, transdermal CBD patches, CBD capsules and CBD vape oils.
 CBD is commonly said to have pain relieving properties as well as effects that can help with anxiety and sleep problems.
 Below is a list of symptoms that CBD can supposedly help with:

 - Chronic Pain

 - Neuroinflammation which is a suspected feature of ME and CFS

 - Preventing the growth of cancerous tumours

 Research into CBD and Chronic Fatigue Syndrome (CFS/ME)

 Definitive research and evidence have yet to materialise regarding CBD as a treatment option for CFS/ME.
 That is not to say that there cannot be speculation into a potential relationship between CBD and CFS/ME.
 CBD is being research as a potential treatment for numerous conditions.
 Many of those conditions share symptoms with ME and CFS.
 While there can be no certainty that the effective use of CBD in treating symptoms in those conditions pertains to CFS/ME too.
 Hopefully there is some research into CBD treating CFS/ME in the near future.

 CBD oil is believed to be effective in battling pain and inflammation.
 The theory that ME/CFS is related to neuroinflammation and the belief that it is fundamentally an inflammation disease.
 CBD could certainly be a trusted aid to those who suffer from CFS/ME.